bigskysoftware/_hyperscript/www/docs.md

   <button _="on click increment :x
                 if :x < 3
                   put :x into the next <output/>
-                else
+                otherwise
                   put '3 is the max...' into the next <output/>"> Click Me
   </button>
   <output>--</output>
   ~~~

+You can chain `if/else` commands together in the usual manner.

 #### <a name="comparisons"></a> [Comparisons & Logical Operators](#comparisons)

 In addition to the usual comparison operators from javascript, such as `==` and `!=`, hyperscript
-supports [a rich set of natural language style comparisons](/expressions/comparison operator) for use in `if` commands:
+supports [a rich set of natural language style comparisons](/expressions/comparison-operator) for use in `if` commands:

 A small sampling is shown below: